AyushChoudhary157/Sudoku-Solver/README.md

 2. Solve
 3. Exit

-<h2> Clear <h2>button clears the entire sudoku.
+Clear button clears the entire sudoku.
 You can now give a fresh input puzzle.

 Solve button solves the sudoku and completes the sudoku given by the user.